elastic/elastic-agent/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added an entry in `./changelog/fragments` using the [changelog tool](https://github.com/elastic/elastic-agent#changelog)
 - [ ] I have added an integration test or an E2E test
+- [ ] Does Endpoint team need to be informed of this change?
+- [ ] Does Profiling team need to be informed of this change?
+- [ ] Does Cloud defend team need to be informed of this change?

 ## Author's Checklist